beanloop/techblog/content/blog/rn-bridging-native-modules/index.md

 @end
 ```

-We also need to add another import to our bridging header file, to allow the usage of events:
+We also need to add another couple of imports to our bridging header file, to allow the usage of events:

 ```h
 // [ProjectName]-Bridging-Header.h